apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 ## Collect / Streaming Exec

-When you have a `DataFrame`, you may want to access the results of the internal `LogicalPlan`.
-You can do this by using `collect` to retrieve all outputs at once, or `streaming_exec` to obtain a `SendableRecordBatchStream`.
+DataFusion `DataFrame`s are "lazy", meaning they do not do any processing until they are executed, which allows for additional optimizations.

+When you have a `DataFrame`, you can run it in one of three ways:

+1.  `collect` which executes the query and buffers all the output into a `Vec<RecordBatch>`
+2.  `streaming_exec`, which begins executions and returns a `SendableRecordBatchStream` which incrementally computes output on each call to `next()`
+3.  `cache` which executes the query and buffers the output into a new in memory DataFrame.

 You can just collect all outputs once like: